Indians' Tyler Naquin: Optioned to minors

 Naquin was optioned to Triple-A Columbus on Monday, Jordan Bastian of MLB.com reports.

-With the Indians' bullpen being taxed for 7.1 innings of work during Sunday's contest, the club will call upon minor-league pitcher Ryan Merritt to take the roster spot of Naquin and provide a fresh arm in relief.
-Naquin was just 5-for-25 at the plate in the big leagues this season.
+With the Indians' bullpen having been taxed for 7.1 innings of work during Sunday's contest, the club will call upon minor-league pitcher Ryan Merritt to take the roster spot of Naquin and provide a fresh arm in relief.
+Naquin is just 5-for-25 at the plate in the big leagues this season.

 More News